Mario, filter coffee from Nicaragua

 Post-harvest process: Fermentation of the cherries in the cold room, then dried as natural

-All of our coffees are shipped as whole beans
+All our coffees are shipped as whole beans

 Brewing recommendation David: Mario V60